goharbor/harbor-operator/docs/CRD/custom-resource-definition.md

           key: value
         # Set the ingress class name.
 If it is not set, the system default one will be picked up.
         ingressClassName: ingressClass # Optional
-    # Expose notary service when it is configured
-    notary: # Optional
       ## Totally same with above [expose.core] part, skipped here.

   # ...
 Skipped fields